The Bankrate promise

 If you are going to be away from the home at a shelter or hotel, remove valuable items if you can.
 Unoccupied homes, even if they are locked, can fall prey to thieves who frequent areas where there has been a natural disaster.
 Valuable items may also be at risk of damage if there is the possibility of flooding during or after the disaster.

-Handle emergency repairs as soon as you are able to, but be sure to keep all receipts and invoices given to you by construction companies.
+Handle emergency repairs as soon as you are able to, but be sure to keep all receipts and invoices that you accrue.
 Have a safe place where you can store these until they are needed by your insurer and discuss any steps you have already taken if an insurance adjuster comes to survey your home.

 Natural disasters are stressful and difficult, but you are not alone.
-Government organizations such as FEMA will often set up local centers in your area after a disaster, as will non-profits such as the Red Cross.
-You may be able to find help with childcare, the costs of repair and cleanup and even mental health care.
+Government organizations such as FEMA will often set up local centers in your area after a disaster, as will nonprofits such as the Red Cross.
+You may be able to find help with childcare, cleanup and repair costs, and even mental health care.

-Even if your disaster is local and the federal government does not step in, there may still be options for help.
+Even if your disaster is local and doesn’t meet the criteria for federal support, there may still be options for help.
 You may be able to seek out local groups that are offering support and services after disasters.